Giovanni Fornasini

-Giovanni Remo Fornasini (23 February 1915, in Pianaccio – 13 October 1944, in San Martino di Caprara) was an Italian Roman Catholic priest, resistance member and patriot in Bologna.
+Don Giovanni Remo Fornasini (23 February 1915 – 13 October 1944) was an Italian Roman Catholic priest, resistance member and patriot in the Province of Bologna.
 He was murdered by a German Nazi Waffen SS soldier and was posthumously awarded Italy's Gold Medal of Military Valour.
 He is being investigated by the Catholic Church towards his possible canonisation.
 His beatification was celebrated in Bologna on 26 September 2021.

 Biography

 An editorial comment on the sources

 The sources are fragmentary.
 None gives a complete account of Fornasini's life.
 Although they are broadly consistent, they sometimes differ in detail.
 Where they disagree, their varying accounts are set out below as numbered alternatives.

 Early years

 Fornasini was born in Pianaccio, a frazione of the Italian comune Lizzano in Belvedere, in the then Province of Bologna, Kingdom of Italy.
-His parents were Angelo (AKA Anselmo) Fornasini (1887-1938), a charcoal burner, and his wife Maria née Guccini (1887-1951).
+His parents were Angelo (AKA Anselmo) Fornasini (1887–1938), a charcoal burner, and his wife Maria née Guccini (1887–1951).
 He had an elder brother, Luigi (born 1912).
 In 1924 or 1925, the family relocated to Porretta Terme, Bologna.
 Angelo had been gassed in World War I, and could no longer carry on his trade; instead, he became a postman, delivering letters.
 Maria got a job as an attendant at a thermal bath in the town.
 Giovanni studied at Collegio Albergati in Porretta Terme but did not graduate, and is recorded as not having been a good student.
-After leaving school, he worked for some time as a lift boy in the Grand Hotel, Bologna.
+After leaving school, he worked for some time as a lift boy in the Grand Hotel of Bologna.

 In 1931, he entered the seminary of Borgo Capanne.
 That seminary closed in 1932, and he transferred to the Archepiscopal Seminary of Bologna at Villa Revedin, and later to the Pontifical Seminary of the Region of Bologna.
 On 2 February 1934 he made his priestly vow.
 He continued his theology studies and on 29 March 1940 he was ordained subdeacon and on 7 June 1941 deacon, On 28 June 1942 he was ordained a priest by Cardinal Giovanni Nasalli Rocca di Corneliano, in San Petronio Basilica, Bologna.
 When made a subdeacon, he was appointed assistant to Don Giovanni Roda, parish priest of Sperticano, a frazione of Marzabotto, Bologna, a parish of about 400 people.
-His first assignment as a priest was as assistant priest (vicario coadiutore) in Sperticano.
+His first assignment as a priest was as an assistant priest (vicario coadiutore) in Sperticano.
 He celebrated his first Masses at Pianaccio, San Luca, and Porretta; He celebrated his first solemn Mass on 12 July 1942 in the church of San Tommaso a Sperticano.
 In his homily at Porretta or at Sperticano he said, "The Lord has chosen me to be an urchin among the urchins".